HenrikDK2/password-generator/README.md

 This React project was created for my [portfolio](https://henrikmundtmilo.dk/), I wanted to try out [Stitches](https://stitches.dev/docs/styling) a zero runtime CSS in JS library.

-The project is hosted on [Project is hosted on Netlify](https://frabjous-torte-eadfe9.netlify.app/)
+The project is hosted on [Netlify](https://frabjous-torte-eadfe9.netlify.app/)

 ## Available Scripts